Dan Reich: Cryptocurrency wallet

-In 2018, Dan and his friend Jesse spent $50,000 in Bitcoin to purchase a new coin called Theta Coin.
+In 2018, Reich and his friend Jesse spent $50,000 in Bitcoin to purchase a new coin called Theta Coin.
 The coins were initially kept on a Chinese exchange but a government crackdown forced the investors to switch to a Trezor One hardware wallet with a pin.
 After several months the coin had decreased in value and they decided they wanted to sell the Theta Coin.

 The wallet they had utilized had a security measure that would erase all the data on the drive if the correct pin wasn’t entered within the first sixteen attempts.
 After incorrectly guessing the pin twelve times, they decided to just write off the loss since the value was estimated at only $12,000.

 By 2020, the value of their coins had risen to over a couple million dollars and they were desperate to find someone who could help them recover their assets.
 In February if 2021, with their wallet worth $2.5 million, they employed an electrical engineer and hacker named Joe Grand, known by his handle Kingpin.

 Joe was able to defeat the wallet and recover the pin by employing a combination strategies that two previous hackers had employed which both centered on switching the security level of the wallet by introducing varying electrical currents to fool the wallet into copying the pin to the temporary RAM where it could be retrieved safely.

 The coins were successfully recovered, the engineer received his pay and soon afterwards the manufacturers of the Trezor One wallet issued an update and release saying the security breaches had been fixed with their new software updates.